microsoft/language-server-protocol/_specifications/specification-3-16.md

 #### <a href="#markupContent" name="markupContent" class="anchor"> MarkupContent </a>

  A `MarkupContent` literal represents a string value which content can be represented in different formats.
 Currently `plaintext` and `markdown` are supported formats.
 A `MarkupContent` is usually used in documentation properties of result literals like `CompletionItem` or `SignatureInformation`.
-If the format is `markdown` the content can contain denced code blocks like in [GitHub issues](https://help.github.com/articles/creating-and-highlighting-code-blocks/#syntax-highlighting)
+If the format is `markdown` the content can contain fenced code blocks like in [GitHub issues](https://help.github.com/articles/creating-and-highlighting-code-blocks/#syntax-highlighting)

 ```typescript
 /**